 - When buying a horse, a pre-purchase exam is a very important service which we provide.
 This is often overlooked by some owners but can end up costing greatly later.

-- This serves to identify any preexisting problems which may hinder a horses future performance and reduce buyer risk.
+- This serves to identify any preexisting problems which may hinder a horse's future performance and reduce buyer risk.
 The inspection usually consists of different phases in which we examine all aspects of the horse's health.

 We as veterinarians play a very important role in pre-purchase exams.
 The pre-purchase examinations on horses for the prospective buyer usually include a detailed physical exam of the horse, assessing all the body systems, including heart and upper and lower airways, the eyes, musculoskeletal system and reproductive systems if requested.

 The lameness exam involves watching the horse walking and trotting in hand with flexion tests and on the lunge line.
 Sometimes we also evaluate the horse with the rider.
 We use, at owner’s or buyer’s request, state-of-the-art diagnostic tools such as digital radiographs, ultrasound and endoscopy.
 We also do routine blood work screening (CBC and chemistry).
 We explain and record any medical abnormalities and concerns revealed while performing the exam.

 Parts of the exam